acgetchell/mundus-atrox/src/background/urbs.md

 Urbs range in size from merely gigantic rovers to mile-long structures with as many as seven tiers.
 The typical Urb moves at walking pace, and the clanking of their gigantic treads can be heard for miles.

-Some say the inhabitants of the Urbs have a near-permanent deafend condition.
+Inhabitants usually live in sturdy wooden and stone structures that are built upon the metal foundations of the *Urb*, which produces anchor points upon demand by an *Artificer*.
+Some say these Urban folk have a near-permanent deafened condition.